By the end of this section, you will be able to:

 Between 1865 and 1885, as many as forty thousand cowboys roamed the Great Plains, hoping to work for local ranchers.
 They were all men, typically in their twenties, and close to one-third of them were Hispanic or African American.
 It is worth noting that the stereotype of the American cowboy—and indeed the cowboys themselves—borrowed much from the Mexicans who had long ago settled those lands.
 The saddles, lassos, chaps, and lariats that define cowboy culture all arose from the Mexican ranchers who had used them to great effect before the cowboys arrived.

 Life as a cowboy was dirty and decidedly unglamorous.
-The terrain was difficult; conflicts with Native Americans, especially in Indian Territory (now Oklahoma), were notoriously deadly.
-But the longhorn cattle were hardy stock, and could survive and thrive while grazing along the long trail, so cowboys braved the trip for the promise of steady employment and satisfying wages.
+The terrain was difficult, but the longhorn cattle were hardy stock, and could survive and thrive while grazing along the long trail, so cowboys braved the trip for the promise of steady employment and satisfying wages.
 Eventually, however, the era of the free range ended.
 Ranchers developed the land, limiting grazing opportunities along the trail, and in 1873, the new technology of barbed wire allowed ranchers to fence off their lands and cattle claims.
 With the end of the free range, the cattle industry, like the mining industry before it, grew increasingly dominated by eastern businessmen.
 Capital investors from the East expanded rail lines and invested in ranches, ending the reign of the cattle drives.